Cameron Oliver

-Cameron Oliver (born July 11, 1996) is an American professional basketball player who last played for the South Bay Lakers of the NBA G League.
+Cameron Jaleel Oliver (born July 11, 1996) is an American professional basketball player who last played for the Liaoning Flying Leopards of the Chinese Basketball Association (CBA).
 He played college basketball for the Nevada Wolf Pack.
+Oliver spent two seasons in the National Basketball Association (NBA) with the Houston Rockets and Atlanta Hawks from 2021 to 2022.
+He has played internationally in Israel, Australia, Spain, the Philippines, Puerto Rico and China.

 High school career

 Oliver missed his junior year at Grant Union High School due to an ACL injury, before averaging 21.5 points and ten rebounds as a senior.

 College career

-Coming out of high school, he committed to Oregon State, but de-committed after a coaching change and eventually sat out the 2014-15 season.
-He joined the Nevada Wolf Pack for the 2015-16 season, where he enjoyed an outstanding freshman year, averaging 13.4 points, 9.1 rebounds and 2.6 blocked shots a game.
+Coming out of high school, he committed to Oregon State, but de-committed after a coaching change and eventually sat out the 2014–15 season.
+He joined the Nevada Wolf Pack for the 2015–16 season, where he enjoyed an outstanding freshman year, averaging 13.4 points, 9.1 rebounds and 2.6 blocked shots a game.
 Oliver was a key part of a Wolf Pack squad that won the College Basketball Invitational that year.
 He made the All-Mountain West Third Team as well as the All-Defensive Team and was named Freshman of the Year by the MW media.